 GAN generates revenue through service agreements with customers, whereby our customers use our platform and software in operating their real money iGaming offerings.
-We record revenue based on prescribed calculations of gambling activity detailed in our customer contracts, exclusive of our customer's share of proceeds.
+We record revenue using a usage-based model based on prescribed calculations of gambling activity detailed in our customer contracts, exclusive of our customer's share of proceeds.
 In accordance with IFRS 15, the performance obligations within these real money gaming service agreements are identified where: